Skip to content

 • list - List recent jobs with optional filtering by status or user - includes subcommands for common filters

-• approve - Approve jobs for processing (ADR-014 approval workflow) - single job, batch pending, or filter by status
+• approve - Approve jobs for processing (ADR-300 approval workflow) - single job, batch pending, or filter by status

 • cancel - Cancel a specific job by ID or batch cancel using filters (all, pending, running, queued, approved)

-• clear - Clear ALL jobs from database - DESTRUCTIVE operation requiring --confirm flag (use for dev/testing cleanup)
+• clear - Clear ALL jobs from database (deprecated: use "cleanup --all --confirm" instead)

 status